sista-ai/ai-assistant-react/README.md

 const voiceControlledFunctions = [
   {
     function: {
-      handler: sayHello, // pass your function
+      handler: sayHello,
-      description: "Greets the user with their name.", // add function description
+      description: "Greets the user with their name.",
       // In case your function accepts paraemters:
       parameters: {
         type: "object",